Plures Intelligens Modicum Machinatorem

 Prototyping, Developing, and Testing.

-BEAR can design and prototype static mechanical components such as passive cooling systems, dynamic mechanical systems such as mobile rotating and extending radar support structures, or complex computer driven electromechanical devices such as highly accurate 3D scanner systems to the fuel injectors had been leaking.
+BEAR can design and prototype static mechanical components such as passive cooling systems, dynamic mechanical systems such as mobile rotating and extending radar support structures, or complex computer driven electromechanical devices.
+Additionally, we can test designs from 3D scanner systems to fuel injectors.

 Increasingly, consumer products require software to function.
 Often, the software is hidden from the consumer.
 BEAR engineers have written many applications such as DrumSoft© for analyzing laser scan clouds from pressure vessels; HVAC-t© to model, monitor and control facility HVAC systems; CitySAFE© to predict air and contaminant flow through a city in real time; GasFlow© for piping networks; BEARFlange© for the finite element analysis of piping components; and numerous other software programs for the analysis of hazardous gas diffusion and transient fluid surge.
 These programs were funded by Pacific Gas & Electric, the Welding Research Council, Chevron Corporation, and Mitsubishi Corporation.